 Menendez corruption and bribery case: What to know

-The Department of Justice announced earlier this year that it intended to retry the New Jersey Democrat after a federal judge declared a mistrial in the case in November.
+The Department of Justice had announced earlier this year that it intended to retry the New Jersey Democrat after a federal judge declared a mistrial in the case in November, but ultimately walked away from the pursuit.

-Menendez has been accused of accepting a plethora of donations and gifts from a wealthy friend in exchange for political influence.
+Menendez was accused of accepting a plethora of donations and gifts from a wealthy friend in exchange for political influence.
 Both Menendez and the doctor, Salomon Melgen, maintained their innocence.

 “From the very beginning, I never wavered in my innocence and my belief that justice would prevail.
 I am grateful that the Department of Justice has taken the time to reevaluate its case and come to the appropriate conclusion,” Menendez said on social media following the announcement.